-- (a) Teams must submit a list of their top 10 Varsity players to the Commissioner prior to the first regular -season game.
-For those teams with 27 players or less they will only have to protect 5 players but they still must submit 10.
-After 27 players it would be a 1:1 protection up to 10. - (b) Protected players are ineligible for JV competition.
-(See JV Policy for exceptions.) - (c) The protected list is frozen after teams complete 40% of the regular-season game. - (d) A team can make only one change to the protected list between the first regular -season game and prior to the 40% mark.
+- (a) Teams must submit a Protected List of their top Varsity players to the Commissioner prior to the first regular-season game.
+Names should be in order by ability regardless of position: number 1 being the best player; number 2 the next best, and so forth.
+The minimum number of players on a team's Protected List is determined by the total number of registered high school players. - 32 players or more protect no more 10 players - 31 players protect 9 players - 30 players protect 8 players - 29 players protect 7 players - 28 players protect 6 players - 27 players of less protect 5 players. - (b) Protected players are ineligible for JV competition. - (c) The protected list is frozen after teams complete 40% of the regular-season games. - (d) A team can make only one change to the protected list between the first regular-season game and prior to the 40% mark. - (e) A team's protected list can include more than the minimum number of players for inclusion in the All-Star ballot, but any additional players will be ineligible for JV competition.